The-Bioinformatics-Group/skeletonema_sex_project/README.md

 A4: -3.4E+9

 Based on this score.
 A4 was chosen as the best single end assembly, and the rest were removed to conserve disk space.
 Details of the scores can be found in /test/assembly-test/detonate-eval/
+This assembly can be found:
+/nobackup/data5/skeletonema_sex_project/test/assembly-test/single_end-assembly_readnorm_trinity

 ####Paired end assemblies